skillrepos/cc-se/labs.md

 Artifacts & Live Artifacts   Lab 16, 21 -> Lab 22
 Cowork                       Lab 17-18, 20-22
 ```
-Then decide for each: Cowork scheduled tasks (keep or pause), GitHub connector (keep or disconnect, Lab 19), published artifacts (keep or unpublish), `~/cowork-lab` (delete if you like; `~/capstone` is yours to keep).
+Then decide for each: Cowork scheduled tasks (keep or pause), Google Drive connector (keep or disconnect, Lab 19), published artifacts (keep or unpublish), `~/cowork-lab` (delete if you like; `~/capstone` is yours to keep).

-**Done!** You came in typing "Hello Claude" into a terminal; you're leaving with a self-updating, agent-maintained, connector-fed, shareable project monitoring system — and the knowledge that it's all the same Claude underneath.
+**Done!** You came in typing "Hello Claude" into a terminal; you're leaving with a self-updating, agent-maintained, shareable project monitoring system — and the knowledge that it's all the same Claude underneath.

 ## Lab Summary
 ✅ You've successfully:
 - Built a deterministic status-report script with Claude Code and validated it before automating
 - Dispatched and monitored a background agent (`claude --bg`, `claude agents`)
 - Scheduled a refresh with `/loop` and noted the Routine upgrade path
-- Built a connector-fed Live Artifact over your own project and interrogated it
+- Built a Live Artifact over your own project (fed by your local STATUS.md) and interrogated it
 - Added a Cowork daily-summary scheduled task and (optionally) published a shareable artifact
 - Mapped every course concept to where you practiced it
 <br><br>
 ---
 ## END OF LAB
 ---